ccisman/DAMER/README.md

 More command can be seen with $ cmake-build-debug/PDNet_checker -help

 ## The picture of syntax tree and cpn can be found in this directory, using Graphviz to generate it, so make sure you have installed Graphviz.
+you can use the following command-line to install Graphviz
+$ sudo apt-get install graphviz

 The help interface may be like that if running correctly.